Nonreciprocal superconducting transport and the spin Hall effect in gyrotropic structures: Introduction

 Thus, the SGE in normal systems, anomalous currents, $\phi_0$-junctions, and the SDE all manifest as different facets of the same phenomenon.
 In this introductory section, we collectively refer to these manifestations as the SGE.

 The SGE may appear in systems where time-reversal and inversion symmetries are broken.
 Time-reversal symmetry can be broken by an external magnetic field or through the use of ferromagnets.
-On the other hand, it is a specific type of breaking the inversion symmetry that leads to the emergence of the SGE, and consequently to anomalous currents and the SDE in the superconducting state.
+Meanwhile, it is a specific type of breaking the inversion symmetry that leads to the emergence of the SGE, and consequently to anomalous currents and the SDE in the superconducting state.

-In fact, when one considers materials with a noncentrosymmetric crystal structure, the SGE is observed only within 18 gyrotropy classes out of the total 21 noncentrosymmetric classes \cite{he2020magnetoelectric}.
-This distinction arises because gyrotropic materials allow for the interconversion of a pseudovector, namely the spin polarization, into a polar vector, the electric current.
-Gyrotropic symmetry enables the existence of a second-order pseudo tensor that facilitates such a conversion.
-A specific category of gyrotropic materials, which is the central focus of our study, encompasses polar materials -- those characterized by a polar axis, i.e. a well-defined axis along which symmetry is broken.
+Formally, the appearance of magnetoelectric effects can be understood by considering the possible tensors in a system.
+Spin, as a pseudovector $s_{i}$, maintains its direction upon inversion of the system.
+Therefore, in order for spin to be coupled to the supercurrent—a polar vector—it requires a connection through a second-rank pseudotensor \cite{konschelle2015theory,ganichev2019spin}:

+This relation governs the interaction of spins or magnetic fields with electric current and is essential for both the SGE in normal metals and non-reciprocal effects in superconductors.
+A well-known example of systems satisfying Eq. (\ref{eq:SGES}) are two-dimensional Rashba conductors \cite{ilic2022theory,nakosai2012topological,houzet2015quasiclassical,bobkova2017quasiclassical}.
+These materials are characterized by a polar vector ${\bf n}$ perpendicular to the conducting plane.
+Thus, the pseudotensor in (\ref{eq:SGES}) can be constructed through the contraction of the fully antisymmetric pseudotensor, $\epsilon_{ijk}$ and the components of ${\bf n}$: $\alpha_{il}=\epsilon_{ilk}n_k$.